-Advocates of natural healing suggest alternative treatments for yeast infections, including:
+Advocates of natural medicine suggest integrative treatments for yeast infections, including:

-- Ozonated olive oil: A 2016 study concluded ozonated olive oil can be an effective topical treatment for vulvovaginal candidiasis.
+2016 studyconcluded ozonated olive oil can be an effective topical treatment for vulvovaginal candidiasis.
 It worked well for relieving the itchiness but was less effective than clotrimazole cream for reducing the burning sensation.

-Before using these alternative treatments, discuss them with your doctor to make sure that they’re appropriate for your specific situation.
+Before using these integrative treatments, discuss them with your doctor to make sure that they’re appropriate for your specific situation.

-An anal yeast infection is not a sexually transmitted disease, but it can be transferred through:
+An anal yeast infection isn’t considered a sexually transmitted infection, but it can be transferred through:

 You can reduce your risk of spreading Candida by:

 - using a dental dam

 You can reduce the risk of Candida overgrowth by limiting moisture and irritants around your anus.
 Some things that help include: